muchitto/language/README.md

 # Language

 Language is an optionally typed language (though it is by default a statically typed language).
-It can compile to C and Javascript (and maybe in the future CIL).
+It will compile to C and Javascript (and maybe in the future CIL).

 ## Constructs